HelenBarlow/HelenBarlow/README.md

 Hi, I'm Helen!

 I'm currently doing my masters in data science, looking to pivot careers.
-At the moment I'm enjoying building my programming skills and having fun exploring visualation options available in different languages.
+At the moment I'm enjoying building my programming skills and having fun exploring visualisation options available in different languages.
 There's nothing very technical here yet - I plan on adding some more statistically meaty stuff in the coming weeks.

 <!--
 **HelenBarlow/HelenBarlow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.